Adaptive Cholesky Gaussian Processes: Experiments

 \subsection{Application in hyper-parameter tuning}

-We repeat the hyper-parameter tuning experiments performed by \citet{artemev2021cglb} \kschg{using the same set-up}.
-We use the same kernel function, a Mat\'ern$\frac{3}{2}$, and the same optimizer: L-BFGS-B \citep{liu1989LFBGSB} with \textsc{SciPy} \citep{Virtanen2020SciPy} default parameters if not specified otherwise.
-Each configuration has been measured five times with a different shuffle of the dataset.
-All algorithms are stopped the latest after 2000 optimization steps, after 12 hours of compute time or when optimization has failed three times.
-For \cglb{} and the exact Cholesky, the L-BFGS-B convergence criterion ``relative change in function value'' (\texttt{ftol}) is set to 0.
-For \acgp{}, we successively decrease this tolerance as $(2/3)^{\text{restart}+1}$ and we set the same value for $r$.
-Furthermore, we use a block size of $\blocksize\ce40 \cdot 256=10240$ where $256$ is the standard \textsc{openblas} blocksize on our machines and $40$ is the number of cores. \citet{artemev2021cglb} report their best results using $M=2048$ inducing inputs.
-We refer to \latin{op. cit.} for a comparison to more baselines.
+We repeat the hyper-parameter tuning experiments performed by \citet{artemev2021cglb} using the same set-up, see \cref{sec:app_experimental_details} for details.
+We use the same kernel function, a Mat\'ern$\frac{3}{2}$, and the same optimizer, L-BFGS-B \citep{liu1989LFBGSB}, with \textsc{SciPy} \citep{Virtanen2020SciPy} default parameters. \citet{artemev2021cglb} report their best results using $M=2048$ inducing inputs.
+For reference, we also compare against Sparse Variational Gaussian process regression (SGPR) by \citet{titsias2009variational} initialized with the same 512, 1024 and 2048 inducing inputs as CGLB.
+We use root mean square error (RMSE), negative log predictive density (NLPD) and exact, marginal log-likelihood on the training set, $\log p(\vec y)$, as performance metrics.
+The results for all experiments discussed in this section can be found in \cref{subsec:hyperparameters}.
+Here, we will focus on the behavior of each method during training.

+A possible application of \acgp{} is that an optimizer can decide how precise function evaluations need to be.
+To explore this possibility, we successively decrease the ``relative change in function value'' (\texttt{ftol}) convergence criterion of L-BFGS-B as $(2/3)^{\text{restart}+1}$ and set this as value for $r$.
+With this choice, \acgp does not have any more free parameters than a standard optimizer.
+The blocksize is a problem independent parameter and it is set to the same value as in \cref{sec:bound_experiments}.

 We explore two different computing environments.
 For datasets smaller than 20\,000 data points, we ran our experiments on a single GPU.
-This is the same setup as in \citet{artemev2021cglb} with the difference that we use a \textsc{Titan RTX} whereas they have used a \textsc{Tesla V100}.
 The results can be summarized in one paragraph: all methods converge the latest after two minutes.
 The time difference between methods is less than twenty seconds.
-Exact Gaussian process regression is fastest, more often than not. \Cref{fig:gpu_experiment} shows exemplary the result for the \texttt{elevators} dataset.
-All other results can be found in the appendix.
+Exact Gaussian process regression is fastest, more often than not.
+The results can be found in \cref{subsec:hyperparameters}.
 We conclude that in an environment with significantly more processing resources than memory, approximation may just cause overhead.